High Street, Glynneath

 During 2019, the Cii purchased a 3-bed mid-terraced property on the High Street of Glynneath.
 The property had stood empty for nearly 3 years and had fallen into a sorry state of disrepair.
 It needed full renovation to bring it back up to a suitable and habitable standard.

 During the course of the project, we supported 25 local people to build their confidence and self-esteem and learn new skills through the renovation activities.
 The participants ranged in age from 16 to 70 and had varying backgrounds and challenging life circumstances.
-However, they all had similar reasons for joining the project, including building confidence, meeting new people, establishing work routines and accessing support that would allow them to make positive forward steps and progress.
+However, they all had similar reasons for joining the project, including building confidence, meeting new people, establishing work routines and accessing support could allow them to progress.

-Led by our team of Multi-Skill Construction Tutors and Wellbeing Support Staff, the project participants were led through the property renovation and developed practical skills in a wide range of trade areas, including plastering, tiling, carpentry, painting & decorating, kitchen/bathroom fitting and everything else associated with a renovation.
+Led by our team of Multi-Skill Construction Tutors, the project participants were led through the property renovation and developed practical skills in a wide range of trade areas, including plastering, tiling, carpentry, painting & decorating, kitchen/bathroom fitting and everything else associated with a renovation.

 They were also supported to achieve the Level 3 Emergency First Aid in the Workplace qualification, CITB Health & Safety Awareness and were supported to pass the CSCS test.

 Taking into consideration a few COVID-19-induced hiatuses, the project was completed in 6 months and the property was sold and returned to the housing market.
-The income from the property was then reinvested into the purchase of the next empty property.
+The income from the property was then reinvested to purchase the next empty property.

 If you would like further information in relation to our community work, please get in touch through our Contact Page or email us at: email@example.com.